RohanKUMAR77/airflow-premier-league-and-twitter-data-pipeline/README.md

 # airflow
-BE CAREFUL TO MAKE THE DAG WORK YOU SHOULD UPLOAD YOUR JSON FILE IN THE FOLDER NAMED "Data" this json looks like this (I didn't put mine for privacy) :
+BE CAREFUL, TO MAKE THE DAG WORK, YOU SHOULD UPLOAD OWN YOUR JSON FILE IN THE FOLDER NAMED "Data" this JSON file looks like this (I didn't put mine for privacy) :

 {
   "username": "put_twitter_username",